Zoo Knoxville COVID Policy

 What areas are closed?

 - To make sure we are in compliance with the Knox County Health Department’s guidelines, all indoor areas and any outdoor areas that make it difficult to maintain physical distancing will be closed.
-Some areas of the zoo will operate in a “one-way” direction along pathways for safety.

 Am I required to wear a mask?